nashville-software-school/client-side-mastery/book-2-queen-bee/README.md

 | 1   | [Cheugy Crocs](./chapters/CHUEGY_CROCS.md)    |
 | 2   | [Link's Kitchen](./chapters/LINKS_KITCHEN.md) |

-## 🔐 Deep Learning Group Projects Unlocked
+## 🔐 Group Project

 When you have completed all of the core chapters, you will work on a group project with other teammates who have also completed them.
 Group projects deepen your communication and collaboration Core Skills.
+Your mentors will assign you to a team when it's time.

 | #   | Project Name | Description |
 | --- | --- | --- |